 Solar Eclipse 2017

-A once-in-a-lifetime celestial event will occur on August 21, 2017 when the first solar eclipse to sweep across the United States in 99 years will occur, with Nashville,Tennessee in its direct path.
+A once-in-a-lifetime celestial event took place on August 21, 2017 when the first solar eclipse to sweep across the United States in 99 years occurred, with Nashville,Tennessee in its direct path.
 The last total eclipse in the U.S. was in 1979.
-However, this total eclipse is unique as the path touches only mainland United States sweeping from the Pacific to the Atlantic - hence the name, the Great American Total Solar Eclipse.
-Skies will darken in totality from Oregon to South Carolina along a stretch of land about 70 miles wide through 14 states.
-Nashville is one of the largest metropolitan areas with full view of the eclipse in the country.
+However, this total eclipse was unique as the path touched only mainland United States sweeping from the Pacific to the Atlantic - hence the name, the Great American Total Solar Eclipse.
+Skies darkened in totality from Oregon to South Carolina along a stretch of land about 70 miles wide through 14 states.
+Nashville was one of the largest metropolitan areas with full view of the eclipse in the country.

-Vanderbilt University will celebrate this significant event on August 21, 2017 with programming at the Wond'ry and a viewing event on Alumni Lawn.
+Vanderbilt University celebrated this significant event on August 21, 2017 with programming at the Wond'ry and a viewing event on Alumni Lawn.
 In anticipation of this day, student programming began spring semester 2017 including student competitions, lectures, exhibits, open houses, and information sessions.

 Eclipse Open House